LuizMVB/behavioralDesignPatterns/README.md

 It's a dummy financial management module with some business rules that allows to implement some of the main behavioral design patterns

-## Wich rule and what patterns is implemented here?
+## Wich rules and what patterns are implemented here?

 ### First rule: sporadic salary movement (implemented with Strategy pattern)